Adreet21/A--Search/README.md

 ## What is an A* Search?

-A* Search algorith is used for path finding and traversal.<br>
+A* Search algorithm is used for pathfinding and traversal.<br>
 It combines the strength of Dijkstras's algorithm and Greedy Best-First-Search to find the shortest path from a start node to a goal node.<br>
-A* Search is complete meaning if a solution exists it will find one, and it is optimal meaning it will always find the shortest path if it useses an admissible huristic function.
+A* Search is complete meaning if a solution exists it will find one, and it is optimal meaning it will always find the shortest path if it uses an admissible heuristic function.

 ## How does A* Search work?